If you don’t trust a person in your social network, why are you connected?

 P.S.
 Edit your privacy setting to not display your name before visiting someone’s profile that you might remove.
 Otherwise you might get a message from someone who suddenly realizes you’re not connected.

 Tip: Dive into your friend list.
 The newsfeed is algorithm-oriented so you won’t see everyone.
-If you unfriend someone, click the link to see mutual friends.
-Chances are, if you unfriend one, you’ll unfriend the others.
+If you unfollow someone, click the link to see mutual friends.
+Chances are, if you unfollow one, you’ll probably unfollow the others.
 Smile and let go.

 On Twitter: Unfollow everyone.
 Then follow a select few.

 Create lists.
 One list could be for people in your geography.
 Another list could be for people who work in an industry.
-For instance, here’s a list of mine featuring people who work on Capitol Hill.
+For instance, here’s a list of mine featuring people who make me go hmm.

 That’s a public list but you can also create private lists that only you can see.
-I have a bunch of them.
+I have a bunch of those too.

 Tip: If you don’t want to unfollow everyone, then unfollow selectively.
 It’s okay to let go.
 You can always refollow.

 If a relationship doesn’t exist, there’s nothing to let go.
-Accept the past for the past and just say no.
+Accept the past for the past.